myspc-development/art-test/docs/dashboard-layout-config.md

 If no user-specific layout exists, the builder falls back to the role defaults defined in `DashboardController::$role_widgets`.
 Preset templates registered via `DashboardController::get_default_presets()` can be loaded on demand through the dashboard UI.

+Default presets are now filtered against the current role before rendering.
+Widgets that are unregistered, restricted to other roles or require capabilities the role lacks are automatically removed.
+When every widget is filtered out an empty-state message is shown with a prompt to load a preset.

+Preview parameters (`?ap_preview_role` and `?ap_preview_user`) continue to influence which role and layout are loaded, allowing administrators to verify the experience for different accounts.

 The builder fetches layouts via `GET /wp-json/artpulse/v1/dashboard-widgets?role={role}` and saves changes with `POST /dashboard-widgets/save`.

 A **Reset Layout** action deletes the user meta so role defaults apply on next login.